-- Facial trauma – Oral surgeons can repair damage done by facial trauma, such as fractures of the jaws or other facial bones, and soft tissue injuries.
+- Facial trauma – Oral surgeons can repair the damage done by facial trauma, such as fractures of the jaws or other facial bones, and soft tissue injuries.

 - Jaw surgery – A congenital jaw defect or differences in growth patterns between the upper and lower jaws can detract from your smile and limit your mouth’s ability to chew effectively.
 Surgery can correct whatever defect has developed.

 - Oral pathology – When a patient has an unusual spot or symptom in the soft or bony tissues of the mouth, oral surgeons may examine the pathology of the tissue to determine what, if any, oral diseases are present.

 Some of these procedures, like dental implant placement and wisdom teeth extraction, can be performed right in the oral surgeon’s office.
 The patient may need to go to the hospital or a specialty surgical center for more time-intensive and complex surgeries, though.